Policy and Practice

 We are also interested more broadly in the situation of workers suffering from either physical or mental health problems attributable to the workplace and in the roles of unions and workplaces in supporting return to work in light of the applicable policy frameworks.

-This research program’s scope currently includes workers living in Québec, Ontario and the Maritime Provinces and may expand to other Canadian provinces.
+This research program’s scope currently includes workers living in Québec, Ontario, British Columbia, Alberta and the Maritime Provinces.
 When possible, we will include both unionized and non-unionized workers within the purview of our research, and partners are chosen accordingly.

 Below are the 6 research streams, some of which include several projects: